Harryyadav/slate/source/includes/jobs.md

 ### Query Parameters

-The following parameters may be used to filter the ALM integrations resources in the response.
+The following parameters may be used to filter the ALM connections resources in the response.
 A `connection` corresponds to either a connector or an integration.
-See the [Integrations](#integrations) and [Integration Connectors](#integration-connectors) section for more details about the `connection` parameter.
+See the [Connections](#connections) and [Connectors](#integration-connectors) section for more details about the `connection` parameter.

 Parameter | Description
 ----------|-----------------------------